sn-lab/MouseGoggles/Versions/1.5/Parts, Assembly, and Installation README.md

 ##### Off-the-shelf parts

-The table below lists all off-the-shelf parts required to build MouseGoggles 1.5, the first version of MouseGoggles using [Waveshare](https://www.waveshare.com/product/1.28inch-lcd-module.htm) displays.
+The table below lists all off-the-shelf parts required to build MouseGoggles 1.5, the first version of MouseGoggles using easier-to-source, fully-circular 240x240 [Waveshare](https://www.waveshare.com/product/1.28inch-lcd-module.htm) displays and an easier to assemble design.
 Follow the links below to purchase the parts in the quantities listed.
 In addition to these listed parts, you will also need a desktop monitor (with HDMI input or an HDMI-DVI adapter), a USB keyboard and mouse, and a MicroSD card reader, at least for the initial setup.

 | Part Name                                         | Description                                        | Link                                                                                                                                                            | Est. Unit Cost | Quantity |
 | ------------------------------------------------- | -------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |:--------------:|:--------:|